steadybit/docs-public/install-and-configure/install-agent/install-on-linux-hosts.md

 # Install on Linux Hosts

-This method will install the Steadybit outpost agent on your Linux machine using the respective package managers.
+This method will install the Steadybit agent on your Linux machine using the respective package managers.
-By default, it will install the Outpost agent as well as the extensions [extension-http](https://hub.steadybit.com/extension/com.steadybit.extension\_http), [extension-container](https://hub.steadybit.com/extension/com.steadybit.extension\_container), and [extension-host](https://hub.steadybit.com/extension/com.steadybit.extension\_host).
+By default, it will install the agent as well as the extensions [extension-http](https://hub.steadybit.com/extension/com.steadybit.extension\_http), [extension-container](https://hub.steadybit.com/extension/com.steadybit.extension\_container), and [extension-host](https://hub.steadybit.com/extension/com.steadybit.extension\_host).